Kunlong1994/lab3/Lab-#2.md

 If everything is working, you should see a message in the terminal that the webserver is listening on port 8000.

-Now, you can go to your web browser and type your 'http://ixe[hostnumber]:8000' in the address bar.
+Now, you can go to your web browser and type your `http://ixe[hostnumber]:8000` in the address bar.

-* Look at the 'server.js', 'public/client.js' and 'public/index.html'code to understand what parts of the code do various things.
+* Look at the `server.js`, `public/client.js` and `public/index.html` code to understand what parts of the code do various things.

 ### 3. Distant Pictures